 - Contact teachers about educational online and offline activities your children should do.
-Preschool teachers may not have an online curriculum to share, but good options include PBS Kids, which is sending out a daily newsletter with show and activity ideas.
+Preschool teachers may not have an online curriculum to share, but good option to contact teachers from bolton nursery, to get talk about activity ideas.

 - Use social media for good.
 Check in with your neighbors, friends and loved ones.
 If schools are closed, find out if there are ways to help students who need meals or internet access for at-home learning.

 - Use media for social connection.
 Social distancing can be isolating.
 If your kids are missing their school friends or other family, try video chats or social media to stay in touch.

 - Choose quality content and use trusted sources to find it.
 Common Sense Media, for example, suggests 25 dance games and other active apps, websites, and video games for families hunkering down right now.

 - Use media together.
 This is a great opportunity to monitor what your older children are seeing online and follow what your children are learning.
 Even watching a family movie together can help everyone relax while you appreciate the storytelling and meaning that movies can bring.